What is the best herniated disc treatment?

 If you have a herniated disc, you understand how painful this condition can be.
 Simple tasks like doing household chores or gardening can become seemingly impossible due to the chronic pain of a herniated disc.
 Though the symptoms of this condition can be painful, surgery is usually a last-resort treatment option to relieve the discomfort caused by a herniated disc.
-There are a number of nonsurgical herniated disc treatment options available that may reduce your herniated disc symptoms without the need for invasive open back surgery.
+There are a number of nonsurgical herniated disc treatment options available that may reduce your herniated disc symptoms without the need for invasive traditional open back surgery.

 Conservative herniated disc treatment

-Conservative (nonsurgical) herniated disc treatment should almost always be attempted before considering surgery.
+Conservative herniated disc treatment should almost always be fully attempted before considering surgery.
 Over time, these treatments can ease your herniated disc symptoms enough to enjoy a good quality of life.
 However, it can take some time for you to find the perfect combination of nonsurgical treatments to relieve your symptoms.
 The methods to try include conservative, alternative and lifestyle-changing options, as listed below.

 Conservative (nonsurgical) treatments include:

 - The use of pain medication.
 Pain medication can be an effective short-term solution to managing the symptoms that frequently accompany a herniated disc.
 In many cases, over-the-counter acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) may be helpful under the guidance of a physician.
 Additionally, some patients rely on prescription medications, including corticosteroids, opioids and anti-depressants as recommended by a physician.

-- Hot/cold compresses applied to the inflamed area — Alternating between hot and cold compresses is an easy, at-home herniated disc treatment methodology.
+- Hot/cold compresses applied to the inflamed area.
+Alternating between hot and cold compresses is an easy, at-home herniated disc treatment.
 The application of warmth helps promote blood flow and muscle relaxation, while a cold pack helps to reduce swelling and numbs the area.

-- Epidural steroid injections — Epidural injections can be an effective way of alleviating severe pain.
+- Epidural steroid injections.
+Epidural injections can be an effective way of relieving severe pain.
 These injections are made near the site of the herniated disc and typically offer relief that can last for months.
-However, physicians are often leery of recommending too many steroid injections because repeated use can weaken spinal bones and muscles.
+However, doctors avoid recommending too many steroid injections because repeated use can weaken spinal bones and muscles.
 That said, injections can be a relatively long-lasting herniated disc treatment that can provide the patient with enough relief to participate in physical therapy and other rehabilitation.